Azure/Azure-Orbital-Analytics-Samples/README.md

 Start by following the [README.md](./deploy/README.md) to setup the Azure resources required to execute the pipeline.

 This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model to demonstrate end-to-end Azure Synapse workflow for geospatial analysis.
 In this sample solution, the AI model detects swimming pools for a given geospatial data.

 You can use this solution to integrate other AI models.
+Each AI Model requires their input geospatial data to be in a specific format.
+When adapting this solution for a different AI Model, make sure the geospatial data transform steps are modified to adapt to the individual AI Model's needs.

 ## Contributing